matt-russo/pixelsynth-sw/README.md

 ## TO DO

 ### Functionality/Layout
-* choose/upload new default images
+* choose/upload new default images: add bar chart, line graph image defaults for testing
 * find a way to distinguish relative major/minor scales or consolidate
 * add uploaded file to dropdown and select? (tricky)
 * record audio to mp3 (https://github.com/higuma/web-audio-recorder-js, https://blog.addpipe.com/using-webaudiorecorder-js-to-record-audio-on-your-website/)
+* add volume control
+* add hint on inverting bright images

 ### Accessibility
 * accessible upload link (not sure how to do this)